aphelix/mealvoucher_doc/README.md

 SlipStamp contains the last slip stamp values.
 If the transaction is saved successfully, the function returns 0.

+**Caution:** SlipStamp is created by library and users have to deallocate it after usage.

 **Return values:** <br/>
 LIBRARY_CANNOT_BE_CREATED <br/>
 READ_LAST_SLIP_STAMP_ERROR <br/>